 As used in this Section, "percent by weight of alcohol" in the blood shall be based upon grams of alcohol per one hundred (100) milliliters of blood or two hundred ten (210) liters of breath and may be shown by chemical analysis of the person's blood, breath, saliva or urine.
 For the purposes of determining the alcoholic content of a person's blood under this Section, the test shall be conducted in accordance with the provisions of Sections 577.020 to 577.041, RSMo.

-Upon the request of the person who is tested, full information concerning the test shall be made available to such person.
-Full information is limited to the following:
+Upon the request of the person who is tested, full information concerning the test shall be made available to him/her.

 No person shall consume any alcoholic beverage while operating a moving motor vehicle upon the highways, as defined in Section 301.010, RSMo.

 Any person found guilty of violating the provisions of this Section is guilty of an infraction.